Latte-WebApps/FoodSuit-JSONServer-Heroku/README.md

+# FoodSuit Json-Server

+The link is https://plume-big-cairnsmore.glitch.me/ , this can sleep after 30 minutes of inactivity so please open it to "wake it up".

 # Deploy `json-server` to `{{ free hosting site }}`

 > Instructions how to deploy the full fake REST API [json-server](https://github.com/typicode/json-server) to various free hosting sites.
 Should only be used in development purpose but can act as a simpler database for smaller applications.